OF GRAVY AND NKONDWA- UNGA TABLE MANNERS

 not.”
 So, you always need to correctly

-Musonda, a boy, was lambasted for attempting to do nkondwa in the
+our popular Kalindula songs reminds us of this by recounting how an uncultured Musonda, a boy, was lambasted for attempting to perform nkondwa in the

 presence of elders.
 He was almost lynched!

-adults can engage in a chit- chat while eating.
+adults can engage in chit-chat while eating.
 Unless otherwise asked, he will

 just listen to the conversation.
 In fact, for a boy to qualify to eat with